NEXGEM/TRIPLEX/README.md

 ## 🔄 Recent Updates
 - **April 2025**:
   - Added clamping to outputs to ensure non-negative gene expression values
-  - Modified PEGH to align with its original implementation intent
+  - Modified APEG to align with its original implementation intent
   - Improved stability of training and inference

 ## Table of Contents